ramack/ActivityDiary/README.md

 This app is under development by Raphael Mack [@ramack](https://github.com/ramack).

 # Status
-Alpha-1 is out, which is far from being usable productively but you can get a first impression of the idea, feel free to contribute code, ideas and issues on https://github.com/ramack/ActivityDiary
+Next test version is out, which is still not really usable productively but you can get a first impression of the idea, feel free to contribute code, ideas and issues on https://github.com/ramack/ActivityDiary

-Stay tuned.
+Stay tuned and start contributing!